Suggested links

 “The most important recommendation to make [to mesothelioma patients], is that you should be seen at a mesothelioma center of excellence.
 That is a center that generally sees a lot of these patients on an annual basis.”

 In a 2013 study by a group of medical professionals, Dr. Cameron and his fellow surgeons examined the morbidity and mortality rate for P/D and EPP treatment for malignant pleural mesothelioma.
-A total of 225 patients underwent the procedures, and the results showed that there was a higher rate of morbidity and mortality associated with the EPP, compared to Dr. Cameron’s P/D method.
+225 patients underwent the procedures, and the results showed a higher rate of morbidity and mortality associated with the EPP compared to Dr. Cameron’s P/D method.

 Current medical technologies have advanced to the point where more procedures can be performed through incision surgeries, which Dr. Cameron has historically supported because of its minimized risks and recovery.